vmilea/CppAsync/README.md

 This ability to yield to one another and be resumed, combined with ease of use and inherent efficiency, makes coroutines great for writing generators and coordinating async tasks.

 Languages like C#, Phython, JavaScript, Dart, and Lua already support coroutines in one form or another via `yield` or `async` / `await` operators.
-For C++ there is proposal [N4402](https://isocpp.org/files/papers/N4402.pdf)/[N4499](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4499.pdf) - Resumable Functions (a kind of stackless coroutines), which might become part of C++17.
+For C++ there is proposal [N4402](https://isocpp.org/files/papers/N4402.pdf)/[P0057](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0057r3.pdf) - Resumable Functions (a kind of stackless coroutines), which was supposed to be part of C++17 but got delayed.
 Here is where CppAsync comes in: it makes these constructs available to you right now in portable C++11, with an easy migration path to the baked-in version once it becomes supported by your target compilers.

 ## Overview